LeoWangJ/nft-market/README.md

 # Project description

-NFT platform constructed with IPFS,including creation and purchase of NFT
+NFT platform constructed with IPFS,including creation and purchase and show of NFT

-Store on IPFS, use ipfs gateway to obtain information and pictures
+Store on IPFS, use IPFS gateway to store/obtain information and pictures

 # IPFS related code